ruizhaoz/ruizhaoz.github.io/README.md

 ## Welcome to my page
 Hello, I am Ruizhao Zhu.
 I am incoming first year Ph.D student at Boston University.
-My research interests include machine learning, computer vision and their applications in robotics.
+My research interests include machine learning applied computer vision, more specifically, few-shot learning and meta learning.
 If you have any question, you can reach me at rzhu@bu.edu.

 I was born and raised in Beijing, China.
 Now, I am living in Boston, MA.
 I have also lived in Harbin (China), Deajeon (South Korea), Providence (RI, USA) for more than one year respectively.